Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Results

+Autocorrelation (FT), which has the fastest time scale, measures more error than the domain-wall technique or longer term sampling, which means that there are short-term fluctuations in uncoupled qubits which do not matter when we are dealing with the coupled qubits in the domain wall problem.

 Methods based on measuring the U-shaped distribution can further be used to address questions about the source of the control error.
 For example, we can measure the coupling dependence of the field control error by fixing the gauge of the chain and averaging over only embeddings.
 With a fixed gauge, we must use a different embedding strategy to reduce correlations in the control errors caused by embedding to qubits in the same unit cell, see Sec.
 1.1 of the supplemental material.
-As Fig. \ref{fig:comp-3gauge} demonstrates, the depth of the U is different depending upon the gauge, this is consistent with measurements performed by others that indicate that ferromagnetic couplers should couple more strongly to noise \cite{Lanting pc}.
-It is interesting to note that our method of measuring the coupler-dependent portion of the control error does not require operation of the control lines outside of the preprogrammed annealing schedule of the device, while the method employed by \cite{Lanting pc} does.
+As Fig. \ref{fig:comp-3gauge} demonstrates, the depth of the U is different depending upon the gauge, which represents strong evidence that how the couplers are set influences the local random fields.
+This result is consistent with measurements performed by others that indicate that ferromagnetic couplers should couple more strongly to noise \cite{Lanting pc}.
+Our method of measuring the coupler-dependent portion of the control error does not require operation of the control lines outside of the preprogrammed annealing schedule of the device, while the method employed by \cite{Lanting pc} does.

-For the U-Shaped distribution to be useful to measure field control errors requires the underlying assumption that the errors are uncorrelated.
+For the U-shaped distribution to be useful to measure field control errors requires the underlying assumption that the errors are uncorrelated.
 Most types of correlation between nearby qubits will be removed by the process of gauge averaging.
 However, coupler-mediated errors from a shared coupler may depend on the state (ferro or anti-ferro) of the coupler \cite{Lanting pc}, and therefore may contain some correlations that survive gauge averaging.
-We suspect that this part of the error should be relatively small because these correlations will only come from one of the 6 to 8 couplers connected to a given qubit, and only a fraction of the error from each coupler is state dependent \cite{Lanting pc}.
+We suspect that this part of the error should be relatively small because these correlations will only come from one of the 5 or 6 couplers connected to a given qubit, and only a fraction of the error from each coupler is state dependent \cite{Lanting pc}.